 It became clear that the mentality of success was, in the most successful examples, a psychological hive, and that it was completely aligned with business and people.
 ‘The Psychological Hive – Connectivity for Success’ was born.

 The ultimate realisation that a single, systemic concept that could benefit business and individuals was possible, became a phenomenally exciting concept.
-Learning that the long held view of a single dominance in business, (which created the ‘organisational pyramid’) and promoted as a natural law was flawed, lead to exploration of, what is the natural law.
+Learning that the long-held view of a single dominance in business, (which created the ‘organisational pyramid’) and promoted as natural law was flawed, leading to the exploration of what is the natural law.
 In the vast majority of organisational groupings within the natural world, there is a dual dominance, rather than a single dominance.
 When this is applied in the business setting, the dynamics and communication levels organically improve.

-The elements that a business require, to maintain a sustainable an effective engagement with the world around them, also develops, as does the knowledge base on which the business grows and can therefore improve its responses to the world around it.
-But when this approach is matched on an individual level, the synergy and connectivity between businesses and their employees is enhanced.
+The elements that a business require to maintain a sustainable and effective engagement with the world around them, also develops, as does the knowledge base on which the business grows and can therefore improve its responses to the world around it.
+But when this approach is matched on an individual level, the synergy and connectivity between businesses and their employees are enhanced.
 This approach is what, the most obvious representations of success have been doing, in some cases for generations.